Code-Institute-Submissions/ms2-project-game/README.md

 5. **The Sound:** This includes the background music, flip sound, match sound when a player finds a match, game over sound and the winner sound depending on the actions taken by the player.

 ### Features to be Implemented

 In order to expand the features of the game, I would like to implement the following in the future:

  i.
-Different levels.
-ii.
-A Score board.
-iii.
-Add different versions to make the game more engaging.
+Different levels to make the game more challenging. ii.
+A Score board for additional feedback. iii.
+Add different versions to make the game more educative and engaging. iv.
+A sound on/off feature.
+ v.
+A login option with personalised greeting.

 ## Technologies Used